apache/arrow/rust/README.md

 create an account and login to crates.io before asking to be added as an owner of the [arrow crate](https://crates.io/crates/arrow).

-Checkout the tag for the version to be releases.
+Checkout the tag for the version to be released.
 For example:

 ```bash
 git checkout apache-arrow-0.11.0